jgeumlek/WiimoteGlue/README.md

 #WiimoteGlue
-*Userspace driver for Wii remotes and their extensions for simulating a standard gamepad*
+*Userspace driver for Wii remotes and their extensions to simulate standard gamepads*

 ##Motivation